bytefair/eulerplate/README.markdown

 One, I want to decouple work on the theme from Boilerplate.
 I might want to add new features and functionality to the base theme and don't want to risk changing anything related to Boilerplate itself.
 If I leave Boilerplate in a separate directory, it makes it easier to upgrade when a new version comes out.

 Two, when I'm styling a page, I usually dump a test post to HTML and then style it locally rather than developing the theme on the server.
 It is simpler to do this by simply dropping a dump of the generated HTML code for the views I want to style right into the Boilerplate directory of the local copy of my theme.
 I think this is a good workflow and would like to keep it.

+## Submitting Patches and "Why Didn't You Do X Like Y"

+Probably because this is a LEARNING tool.
+I did a few things that aren't optimum for WordPress zealots like calling scripts with enqueue_script() right from the spot they are called from in Boilerplate.
+Normally, you'd want to call these from functions.php and make a custom loader function.
+This is fine if you know a lot about WP, but if you don't you have little idea what's happening.
+I wanted for the most part to keep the files flat and most of the functionality easy to understand.
+This is not to mean there are not oversights, so if you notice something not done the "WordPress way," please send me a patch or issue on Github.
+I'll try to fix oversights and at the least I will strongly consider the philosophy behind your changes.

+If you have a patch you'd like to submit, please fork the project, make your patches in a new branch and send me a pull request.
+If it's appropriate, I will add it.
+I do not have development branches for Eulerplate because the project is so simple.
+I will merge it right into master.

 ## Root Files